dannypsnl/dannypsnl.github.io/posts/2018-05-17-design-of-redux-go-v2.md

 }
 ```

 Wait, what!!!?
 So I have to explain the magic behind it.

-First is how to got user wanted type of state.
+First is how to get user wanted type of state.
 The answer is `reflect` package.

-But how?
+How?
 Let's dig in `v2/store` function: `New`.

 ```go
 func New(reducers ...interface{}) *Store
 ```

 As you see, we have to accept any type been a reducer at parameters part.
 Then let's see type: `Store`(only core part)

 ```go
 type Store struct {